 Top San Francisco Beaches

-They may not be the sandy, sun-drenched variety Southern California is known for, but San Francisco has no shortage of beaches.
-If you’re looking for a beautiful outdoor excursion, San Francisco’s beaches offer breathtaking views as well as plenty of hiking, kite-flying, surfing, relaxing and more.
+They may not be the warm and sunny variety Southern California is known for, but San Francisco has no shortage of beaches.
+If you’re looking for a beautiful outdoor excursion, San Francisco’s beaches—now open to the public—offer breathtaking views as well as plenty of hiking, kite-flying, surfing, relaxing and more.

-This popular beach offers the best ocean view of the Golden Gate Bridge and the Marin Headlands.
+This popular beach in the Presidio offers the best ocean view of the Golden Gate Bridge and the Marin Headlands.
 Large waves and rip currents make the water unsafe for swimming and surfing but it is a beautiful place for sunbathing and picnicking.
 You can sometimes watch sea lions and porpoises in the early morning.
-There are also lots of cafes in the nearby areas of the Richmond District along Clement Street.
 Or, enjoy a hike by picking up the Coastal Trail on the cliffside of the beach.
 Please note that the north side of Baker Beach is “clothing optional” and is often frequented by nude sunbathers.
-Later in the day stop by North Beach for a delicious meal at the North Beach Restaurant—a top ranked Italian Restaurant in the heart of the neighborhood.

-How To Get There To reach Baker Beach using a public transit system take the #38 Geary Outbound and transfer to the #29 Sunset Bus.
-Be sure to request a transfer pass when boarding the #38 Geary.
-If you are driving, signs are provided along Lincoln Boulevard to reach here.
-Free parking lots are available but on a sunny day these fill up very fast.
+How To Get There To reach Baker Beach using public transit, take the 38 Geary Outbound Muni busand transfer to the 29 Sunset.
+If you are driving, signs are provided along Lincoln Boulevard to reach the beach.
+Free parking lots are available, but on a sunny day these fill up very fast.

 CHINA BEACH (East Beach)